Extreme Particle Acceleration in Shocks: from the laboratory to astrophysics

 4. Can these mechanisms be studied in the laboratory?

-These questions are closely tied to extreme plasma physics processes, where the interplay between micro-instabilities and global dynamics is critical.
+These questions are closely tied to extreme plasma physics processes, where the interplay between micro-instabilities and the global dynamics is critical.

-Advances in high-power lasers and particle beams are just now opening unique opportunities to probe the microphysics of shocks and particle acceleration in controlled laboratory experiments for the first time.
 Together with the fast-paced developments in fully-kinetic plasma simulations, computational power, and astronomical observations, the time is ripe to deploy a research program focused on particle acceleration in shocks that can transform our ability to address these questions.

 Project Goals